Considerations on the suppression of charged particles and $\pi^0$ in high energy heavy ion collisions: Conclusions

 \section{Conclusions}

-Based on the experimental results obtained at RHIC for Au-Au (Cu-Cu) and at LHC for Pb-Pb (Xe-Xe) collisions, a detailed analysis of the charged particle suppression in the region of transverse momentum corresponding to the maximum suppression is presented.
-In order to see to what extent the conclusions based on these studies are not a consequence of the model estimate of the number of binary collisions used in the definition of $R_{AA}$ and $R_{CP}$, model independent ratios of the $p_T$ spectra for each centrality to the pp minimum bias or to the peripheral one, each of them normalised with the corresponding charged particle density $\langle dN_{ch}/d\eta \rangle$, namely $R^N_{AA}$ and $R^N_{CP}$, are presented.
+The present paper is mainly based on published experimental data obtained at RHIC and LHC.
+The motivation of this was to study possible scaling or distinctive features between the two energy regimes.
+Without claiming precise calculations that are extremely laborious, we tried to rely mainly on experimental considerations.
+Based on the experimental results obtained at RHIC for Au-Au, Cu-Cu and at LHC for Pb-Pb and Xe-Xe collisions, a detailed analysis of the charged particle suppression in the region of transverse momentum corresponding to the maximum suppression is presented.

+In order to draw conclusions independent of estimates of the number of binary collisions used in the definitions of $R_{AA}$ and $R_{CP}$, we define the quantities $R_{AA}^N$ and $R_{CP}^N$ in which the ratios of $p_T$ spectra are normalised to charged particle density ($dN_{ch}/d\eta$) before they are then divided by the relevant pp or peripheral $p_T$ spectra, again normalised by charged particle density in pp or peripheral collision.

 While $R_{AA}$ scales as a function of $\langle dN_{ch}/d\eta \rangle$ for the top RHIC and all LHC energies, it scales separately as a function of $\langle N_{part} \rangle$ for RHIC and LHC energies, for all the corresponding measured colliding systems.
-However, given that $\langle dN_{ch}/d\eta \rangle$ depends on the collision energy and overlapping area of the colliding systems, their relative contribution to suppression is rather difficult to be unraveled.
-This is the main reason why the considerations on suppression phenomena as a function of collision geometry and collision energy are mainly based on the $\langle N_{part} \rangle$ dependence.
+However, given that $\langle dN_{ch}/d\eta \rangle$ depends on the collision energy and on the overlapping area of the colliding systems, their relative contribution to suppression is rather difficult to unravel.
+This is the main reason why the considerations on the suppression phenomena as a function of collision geometry and collision energy are mainly based on the $\langle N_{part} \rangle$ dependence.

-The influence of the corona contribution on experimental $R_{AA}$ is presented.
-As expected, the main corona contribution is at low values of $\langle N_{part} \rangle$, the core suppression relative to the experimental value being larger.
+The influence of the corona contribution on the experimental $R_{AA}$ is presented.
+As expected, the main corona contribution is at low values of $\langle N_{part} \rangle$ where the core suppression relative to the experimental value is larger.